wso2/docs-is/en/docs/admin-portal/applications/edit-saml.md

 Application type specific configuration

 ## Attributes
-Common for all types.
+Common configuration for all application types.
 Can use fragments.

 ## Sign-on Method
-Common
+Common configuration for all application types.
+Can use fragments.

 ## Advanced
-Common
+Common configuration for all application types.
+Can use fragments.